directdemocracy-vote/www/white_paper.md

 ```

 #### Ballot
-A [ballot publication](https://directdemocracy.vote/json-schema/0.0.2/ballot.schema.json) contains the public key of a referendum, the answer to question of asked in the referendum.
+A [ballot publication](https://directdemocracy.vote/json-schema/0.0.2/ballot.schema.json) contains the public key of a referendum, the answer to the question asked in the referendum.
 Secret ballots are signed by a station.
 Public ballots are signed by citizens.

 Example:
 ```yaml